FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Tindall, Tindell, Tindale, Tindal, Tyndale, Tindale, Tyndell and many more.

-Another 137 words (10 lines of text) are included under the topic Early Tindell Notables in all our PDF Extended History products.
+Another 38 words (3 lines of text) are included under the topic Early Tindell Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Tindell family moved to Ireland, but this topic is not covered in this excerpt.
-Another 147 words (10 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 147 words (10 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: